m3dwards/longmynd.org/content/weather/weather-from-27th-april.md

 title: Weather from 27th April
 date: 2026-04-26T19:46:31.177Z
 ---
+Friday still looking good to soar, but not sure about sites yet as forecasts vary between SW and SSE direction - but due to be dry, whereas the weekend has a much higher chance of rain although there may well be an opportunity to fly.

+\------------------------------------

-Friday looks a possibility for our SW faciung sites at this moment.
+Friday looks a possibility for our SW facing sites at this moment.

 \-------------------------